 On February 3, 2012, an undercover officer getting ready to run a prostitution “sting” operation (where officers pose as prostitutes to arrest prospective customers), filled out the date of the offense and signed the criminal complaint form, but left the details to be filled in by other officers later.
 After an arrest was made, the Complaint was filled in and filed with the Court.
 When this was discovered, the defendant requested the charge be dismissed for lack of jurisdiction — because the facts of the accusation, being filled in after the complaint was signed, could not have been signed under oath as required — the facts hadn’t even happened yet.

 The trial court denied the motion for “technical” reasons (a Rule that requires some motions to be made before trial).
 But the steadfast defendant and his attorney appealed that decision, after he was convicted, and the Court of Appeals agreed with the defendant: there was no jurisdiction, that defense can be made at any time, and dismissed the charges.

 It is sometimes assumed that these “details” are in order, but sometimes they are not.
 This is a case that demonstrates the value of a vigorous inquiry and attention to all details.
 You never know what might turn up.
 In this case the details, or the “technicalities” of the Law, prevented a prosecution that the Court did not even have jurisdiction to prosecute, because Police “fudged” the “details.”

-The case is Estate of Johnson v.
-Smith, 135 Ohio St.3d 440, 2013-Ohio-1507, and can be found at:
+The link may change but the case is State v.
+Allen, and can be found at:

-I hope readers find this information helpful and interesting.
+I hope readers find this information helpful.